 Taking our basic sofa in the opposite direction, let’s change living room tables again to create a calm, modern-style retreat.
 Start with some clean-lined cube tables.

 Add a complementary storage unit to hold books, stereo equipment, and clutter.

 For a coffee table, let’s avoid taking the cube theme too far.
 This round table with wedge accent tables is perfect.

 The wedge tables can be pulled out to use as accent tables when needed, and stored neatly back under the cocktail table.
-This clean and modern combination of living room tables that can be easily personalized with art, books and a few nice pillows.
+This clean and modern combination of living room tables can be easily personalized with art, books, and a few nice pillows.

 Coastal Style Living Room:

-Coastal Style is inspired by the colors of the sand, sea and sky, and surfaces weathered by the wind.
+Coastal Style is inspired by the colors of the sand, sea, and sky, and surfaces weathered by the wind.
 Using the neutral sofa, we can bring in living room tables with weathered finishes and beachy colors for the perfect Coastal retreat.
-A simple pair of cube tables works together as a cocktail table (you’ll need two for this look).
+A simple pair of cube tables work together as a cocktail table (you’ll need two for this look).

 Plus, two storage cabinets in a distressed, beachy-looking finish.
-These will add some color besides the sofa.
+These will add some color to the sofa.